Tasks at the Village are fun!

 Lunch time: bring your own or pre-order from our very own Café (special prices available).
 Picnic tables are also available on the Village site.

-Fees are $3.00 per student, while teachers and/or chaperones as well as bus drivers are free.
+Fees are $3.50 per person, while teachers and/or chaperones as well as bus drivers are free.
 Parents attending that are not chaperones pay regular admission fees.

-One chaperone for each group of ten; fifteen students require two chaperones (determined according to the number of girls and boys).
+One chaperone for each group of around 8 students; fifteen students require two chaperones (determined according to the number of girls and boys).

 Telephone: (902)-762-2530 or toll-free:1-888-381-8999